Super Bowl XLVI: Statistical overview

 For the Giants, Manning completed 30 of 40 passes for 296 yards, one touchdown, and no interceptions.
 Bradshaw was the top rusher of the game with 72 yards and a touchdown, also catching two passes for 19 yards.
 Nicks was the top receiver with 10 receptions for 109 yards.
 Blackburn, who had been cut by the Giants earlier in the season before being re-signed, had 6 total tackles and an interception.
 Tuck made 3 tackles and two sacks.
-For New England, Brady completed 27 of 41 passes for 276 yards and two touchdowns, with one interception, becoming the first quarterback to throw a touchdown pass in five separate Super Bowls.
-His top target was Tight End/H-Back Aaron Hernandez, performing in a role similar to the one he played at Florida, catching 8 passes for 67 yards and one score.
+For the Patriots, Brady completed 27 of 41 passes for 276 yards and two touchdowns, with one interception, becoming the first quarterback to throw a touchdown pass in five separate Super Bowls.
+His top target was tight end Aaron Hernandez, performing in a role similar to the one he played at Florida, catching 8 passes for 67 yards and one score.
 A 2010 4th-Round selection, Hernandez's stellar performance in the game would only add to the tragedy when his career was cut short by a self-destructive spiral into crime, resulting in his conviction in 2013 for the murder of Odin Lloyd.
 Fellow second-year tight end Rob Gronkowski, who came into Super Bowl XLVI battling a severe ankle injury, tallied 2 catches for 26 yards and Welker, despite the infamous drop, finished with 7 receptions for 60 yards and two carries for 21.
 Defensively, linebackers Jerod Mayo and Brandon Spikes each had 8 solo tackles, 3 assists, and a forced fumble.

 With the win the Giants became the fifth team to win at least four Super Bowls, while the Patriots became the fourth to lose four.
 At the time, Brady had yet to win in Lucas Oil Stadium and had not won a game in Indianapolis since 2007, when the Patriots defeated the Indianapolis Colts on their way to a perfect regular season.
 Belichick dropped to 3–2 as a head coach in the Super Bowl, while Tom Coughlin won his second Super Bowl in as many tries.
 Some news organizations, among them The St. Louis Post-Dispatch, said that their victory made them NFL's version of the 2011 World Series champion St. Louis Cardinals, saying that these two championship teams that had been given the last rites by many near the end of the season, emerged as champions at the end.
 Eli Manning was the only quarterback to throw for more than 4,900 yards and win a Super Bowl in the same season until Patrick Mahomes threw for 5,250 yards and won Super Bowl LVII during the 2022 NFL season.